swiftlang/swift-org-website/sswg/index.md

 ---
 layout: page
-title: Swift Server Work Group (SSWG)
+title: Swift Server Workgroup (SSWG)
 ---

-The Swift Server work group is a steering team that promotes the use of Swift for developing and deploying server applications.
-The Swift Server work group will:
+The Swift Server workgroup is a steering team that promotes the use of Swift for developing and deploying server applications.
+The Swift Server workgroup will:

 * Define and prioritize efforts that address the needs of the Swift server community
 * Define and run an incubation process for these efforts to reduce duplication of effort, increase compatibility and promote best practices
 * Channel feedback for Swift language features needed by the server development community to the Swift Core Team

-Analogous to the [Core Team](/community#core-team) for Swift, the work group is responsible for providing overall technical direction and establishing the standards by which libraries and tools are proposed, developed and eventually recommended.
-Membership of the work group is contribution-based and is expected to evolve over time.
+Analogous to the [Core Team](/community#core-team) for Swift, the workgroup is responsible for providing overall technical direction and establishing the standards by which libraries and tools are proposed, developed and eventually recommended.
+Membership of the workgroup is contribution-based and is expected to evolve over time.

-The current Swift Server work group consists of the following people:
+The current Swift Server workgroup consists of the following people:

 * Adam Fowler ([@adam-fowler](https://github.com/adam-fowler))
 * Dave Moser ([@dave-moser](https://github.com/dave-moser), Amazon)